How to Use Hyperlinks Properly?

 - HTML: Hypertext Markup Language

-- Hyperlinks: A reference to a information that a user can click or tap
+- Hyperlinks: A reference to information that a user can click or tap

 Better User Experience with Semantic Link Labels

-Do not use phrases like “click here for more information”.
-Or slap a “read more” link at the bottom of some text.
-It does not provide a good user experience.
-What does “here” mean anyway.
-Consider as example: Click here to sign up to Crystallize.
-Compared to: Sign up to Crystallize for free.
+Do not use phrases like click here for more information.
+Or slap a read more link at the bottom of your text since it does not provide a good user experience.
+What does here mean anyway?

 Accessibility or A11y using Hyperlinks

 The way you use links is essential for web accessibility.
 Consider that a screen reader will read your text.
 Your links should make sense out of context.
 Click here, more, and read more are examples of links that make no sense out of context.
 Screen readers typically say link followed by the link label. link: click here makes little sense compared to the phrase link: Sign up to Crystallize for FREE.

 Consider the front page of a newspaper site with several articles followed by a link text that says Read more.
 A screen reader will then read link: Read more, link: Read more, link: Read more.
 Annoying, right?
 That would be an example of an awful user experience when accessing your site using a screen reader.